SHORE LINE INTERURBAN HISTORICAL SOCIETY

 Praise for The Chicago "L's" Great Steel Fleet – The Baldies

-Dispatch No. 5 recently received enthusiastic praise from a Chicago blogger who posted an unsolicited review.
+Dispatch No. 5, a 64-page publication, recently received enthusiastic praise from a Chicago blogger who posted an unsolicited review.
 He said, "I have to honestly say that this is a fantastic book.
 It is a must have for any Chicago elevated fan. ...
 For the amount of information contained within, this is the bargain of the year.
 Bruce (Moffat) again shows why he is the preeminent expert on all things Chicago transit related."
 Read the complete review.

 Picture